SydneyCocoaHeads/SydneyCocoaheads.github.io/beyond-wwdc.md

 - Quentin Zervaas - Founder of Crunchy Bagel

-- Numa Berton - Co-founder and CTO of JigSpace
+- Numa Bertron - Co-founder and CTO of JigSpace

 - Vaishnavi Deshmukh